sflinter/hypergraph/README.md

     return Dense(class_count, activation='softmax')(net)
 ```
 First of all, to declare a functional node we define a function decorated with *@hg.function()*, this is just necessary
-to install hypergraph's fine machinery around the function.
+to install Hypergraph's fine machinery around the function.
-The tweaks related to the current function are then declared using the decorator *@hg.decl_tweaks()* where the variable associated to the tweak is passed alongside its prior distribution.
+The tweaks related to the current function are then declared using the decorator *@hg.decl_tweaks()*.
+Here the variable associated to the tweak is passed alongside its prior distribution.
 The framework will then call the function with the parameters sampled according to the optimization strategy.
 The input parameters that are not declared as tweaks are instead retrieved by Hypergraph
 from the inputs to the node.